Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

 <img width="325" alt="causes" src="https://user-images.githubusercontent.com/105246702/179611768-ea2e30f8-1ca2-4a83-b6a0-b1ade86ea823.png">

-Major cause was due to weather condition, bad weather conditions reduces visibility, turbulence is also higher
+Major cause was due to weather condition, Heavy rainstorms, fog and snow can make it more difficult for airplanes to maneuver and can lead to deadly accidents.
+Visibility issues, high winds and skidding during takeoff and landing are the most dangerous weather-related threats to aircraft.

 ### Analysis on Fatalities that occured on the ground